nrvanwyck/nrvanwyck.github.io/_posts/2019-06-28-visualizing-the-1911-census-of-ireland.md

 Carncastle
 Longmore

-eleven DEDs covering the coast between the Mourne Mountains and the Irish Sea in County Down:
+(ii) eleven DEDs covering the coast between the Mourne Mountains and the Irish Sea in County Down:

 Bryansford
 Fofanny